Fiona wallops Turks and Caicos, Puerto Rico still stunned

 “There were communities that flooded in the storm that didn’t flood under Maria,” he said, referring to the 2017 hurricane that caused nearly 3,000 deaths.
 “I’ve never seen anything like this.”

-Cruz said that 670 people have been rescued in Puerto Rico, including 19 people at a retirement home north mountain town of Cayey that was in danger of collapsing.
+Cruz said 670 people have been rescued in Puerto Rico, including 19 people at a retirement home in the northern mountain town of Cayey that was in danger of collapsing.

 “The rivers broke their banks and blanketed communities,” he said.

-He lamented that some people refused to leave their home, adding that he understood them.
+He lamented that some people initially refused to leave their homes, adding that he understood why.

 “It’s human nature,” he said.
 “But when they saw their lives were in danger, they agreed to leave.”